 Attraction: A type of decoy involving a sacrifice of a minor or major piece on a square next to the enemy king, forcing the king to abandon the defense of another square.
 For example, the black queen has interposed to block a check from the white queen, and White can check the king from the opposite direction to win the queen.

-B: Symbol used for the bishop when recording chess moves in English.
+B: Symbol used for the Bishop when recording chess moves in English Algebraic Notation.
 Other languages may use other symbols, for example, the German word for the piece is Laufer and Germans would use the letter L.

-Back Rank: A player's first rank (the one on which the pieces stand in the starting position); White's back rank is Black's eighth rank, and vice versa.
+Back Rank: A player's first rank (the one on which the pieces stand in the starting position); White's back rank is the first rank, and Black's back rank is the 8th rank in Algebraic Notation.
 Also called home rank.

 Back Rank Weakness: A situation in which a player is under threat of a back-rank mate and, having no time/option to create an escape for the king, must constantly watch and defend against that threat, for example by keeping a rook on the back rank.